quist00/python-humanities-lesson/episodes/merging-data.md

 # Part 1: Number of ethnicity records that were dropped
 ethnicity_df.shape[0] - merged.shape[0]
 # Part 2: Number of rows where ethnicity data is NaN
-merged.isnull().sum() # this will find all colums with null values
+merged.isnull().sum() # this will find all columns with null values and effectively count them
-# you can then use those ethnicity columns to filter the dataframe and take the first value of shape
+# you can *or* the columns with *nulls* to filter the dataframe and take the first value of shape
 merged[merged.intl.isnull()| merged.pacific_islander.isnull()].shape[0]

 ```